 Triclosan and its Uses

 Triclosan is a solid crystalline chemical used primarily as an antibacterial agent in a variety of consumer products.
-Originally used as a cleaning scrub in hospitals in the 1970s, triclosan is now present in soap, detergent, shampoo, deodorant, toothpaste, surgical cleaners, pesticides, and even toys, though its efficacy and safety have become controversial.
+Originally used as a cleaning scrub in hospitals in the 1970s, triclosan is now present in soap, detergent, shampoo, deodorant, toothpaste, surgical cleaners, pesticides, and even toys, although its efficacy and safety have become controversial.

 Get access to the industry-leading database of MSDS / SDS documents by signing up for a free trial.